 Once upon a time, I worked in a restaurant kitchen for a while when I was just a baby-faced teenager.
 I was in between jobs and since I had waitressed before I thought it would be a quick way to make some money – the problem was I was in Colorado and so I wasn’t legal to waitress.
 They took me in as a prep cook and I learned a few tricks.
 One of them was how to make these glorious Baked Potato Hash Browns.

 Potato Cakes – are they Irish?
-I grew up with them but I suspect even cooks that weren’t Irish made these beautiful little cakes when they had leftover mashed potatoes.
-What I do know is that Traditional Irish Potato Cakes are delicious, maybe even better than the original mashed potatoes.
-And for me, that’s sayin’ a lot!
+I grew up with them (my Mom was Catherine, my Grandma Irene, my Great Grandma was Lizzie and I’m a Mollie) but I suspect even cooks that weren’t Irish made these beautiful little cakes when they had leftover mashed potatoes.
+What I do know is that Traditional Irish Potato Cakes are delicious, maybe even better than the original mashed potatoes they are made from.
+And for me, that’s sayin’ a lot coz I do love love love me some mashed potatoes!

 I grew up in a small little town in Northwest Iowa that was settled by Irish immigrants.
 And even though I don’t remember my Mom ever making a Classic Shepherds Pie, I know I had it at friend’s houses.
 It was just kind of a staple that pretty much everyone made.